How to Start Selling on Amazon

 Update (1 Jun 2017): For the past year I have been using WorldFirst over 90% of the time.
 Due to my transaction volume, WorldFirst now charges me a spread of just 1% for all my USD to SGD transfers!
 This is down from the initial 2.5% I started with in 2014.

-Step 4: Open an account with Prep Services.
+Step 4: Open an account with Prep Services (particularly if you intend to order from US based suppliers).
 This is a vital tool in my kit.
 Many of my private label, wholesale and retail arbitrage items ordered from US suppliers are sent to prep services.
 They do everything needed - receive, check, pack, multi-pack, bundle, poly-bag, label, box and ship out all my products to Amazon's fulfillment centers.

 If any of your retail orders arrive damaged, they even help send send them back so you can claim refunds where applicable!
 If you do not live in the US then you absolutely need this service.
 Even if you live in the US, you should free yourself to source, grow your business and go to a ball game!
 Your time and effort is worth far more than the few cents per item you invest to have a warehouse and staff!

 Update: I have just written about using FBA prep companies.
 To find out more about why I think these are so important and how you can get a free list of prep companies go to the FBA Prep Companies review page.